BunsDev/web3-trivia-template-iOS/README.md

 #### Get the Client ID

-* Go to Google Developer Console and get the Client ID.
+* Go to Google Developer Console and get the Client ID to access the Google authentication in Flutter Web.
 ```
 https://console.cloud.google.com
 ```